immediatus/immediatus.github.io/content/blog/2024-03-12/index.md

 [extra]
 toc = false
 disclaimer = """
-Building definition of <mark>"Engineering Mindset"</mark> is mine long term project, and this is first post what has intention to set the basemant for discussion.
+Building a definition of <mark>"Engineering Mindset"</mark> is my long-term project, and this is the first post intended to set the foundation for discussion.
 """
 +++

-&nbsp;&nbsp; Given the opportunity to compare my engineering education and scientific extension in the same specialization, I've reflected on the fundamental differences between being an engineer and a scientist within engineering disciplines.
+Given the opportunity to compare my engineering education with scientific extension in the same specialization, I've reflected on the fundamental differences between being an engineer and a scientist within engineering disciplines.
 The most apparent distinctions lie in roles, goals, and objectives.

-&nbsp;&nbsp; For scientists, the goals are relatively well-established: "to describe reality."
+For scientists, the goals are relatively well-established: "to describe reality."
 For engineers, however, the definition is less straightforward, as it typically revolves around specific problem definitions where generalization presents challenges.
-The most compelling definition of an engineering goal I've encountered is: "to change reality".
+The most compelling definition of an engineering goal I've encountered is: "to change reality."

-&nbsp;&nbsp; Scientific and engineering mindsets are often intertwined, but they have distinct traits.
-Going to the roots of the difference between the two, it is possible to see that the main difference is in the **goal**, **focuse** and **approach**.
+Scientific and engineering mindsets are often intertwined, but they have distinct traits.
+Looking at the roots of the difference between the two, it becomes clear that the main differences lie in **goal**, **focus**, and **approach**.

 <style>
 #tbl_1 + table th:first-of-type  { width: 20%; }